-Your gift will go directly to support parks projects and will complement and further develop NYC Parks' Adopt-a-Park Program, which was created in response to a growing interest in providing financial support for parks and public spaces.
+Your gift will go directly to support parks projects and will further develop NYC Parks' Adopt-a-Park Program, which was created in response to a growing interest in providing financial support for parks and public spaces.

 When you give online to NYC Parks, 100 percent of your donations will directly support parks projects.
 There are no overhead or administrative costs.

 The Adopt-A-Park program is a way for businesses, groups, and individuals to give back to their local community by providing financial support for the renovation, maintenance, and improvement of neighborhood parks, playgrounds, and greenstreets.
 The program was created by the New York City Council in 2003 as a means of enabling private sector funds to be earmarked for specific parks projects.

 Through the Adopt-A-Park program, interested parties are able to support a wide range of projects.
 Projects can be as large as converting a paved, unused traffic island into a green space filled with trees and flowers; renovating old playgrounds; or resurfacing a basketball court.
 Smaller donations will go towards improvement projects identified by the Parks Commissioner in each borough.

 Donations at $10,000 and above are acknowledged with a standard sign, produced by the Parks Department, that recongnizes your generous donation.
 All donations made to the Adopt-A-Park program, through the City Parks Foundation, are 100 percent tax-deductible.